Didictateur/Mappor/README.md

 # Mappor

+Mappor is a 2D-map creator.
+It allows you to to designe and custom your project, from a little house to a whole new world.

 ## Hierarchy of the map

 A 2D-map is made of small cases in wich the player can move.
 Thoses cases are the fundamental element in order to construct the entire world.